Blockchain-Oracle/solanaPop/README.md

    - Requests validity proofs from RPC
    - Bundles proof with transfer transaction
    - Submits transaction with additional compute budget

-## Solana Pay Integration

-The platform integrates Solana Pay through:

-1. QR code generation for token claims and event tickets
-2. Unique reference generation for transaction tracking
-3. On-chain verification of payment completions
-4. Integration with frontend for seamless payment flows

-This architecture enables SolanaPop to provide a cost-effective, scalable solution for token and event management on Solana, leveraging cutting-edge ZK Compression technology while maintaining a user-friendly experience.

 ## Security Considerations